darele/ITMO-Notes/sem3/algo/exaprep.md

         The idea of Korasaju's algorithm when the stack has been created, is to run DFS and whenever a visited vertex is found (a gray vertex), start a new component, in which we will introduce all reachable vertices in that run of the DFS, since it is guaranteed that all vertices that are already black, do not belong to the component.
         For this graph, if we apply the same strategy, we will insert the vertices in component 2 as part of component 1, which is not true.

+    - ### Using arrival time instead of departure time

+        Here any graph with more than one SCC can be drawn, let's take the graph in the last point for example, assuming we start first DFS in the left component, here the last vertex in the stack will be some vertex in the right component.
+        Then when using the transpose graph, we will visit all vertices and in total we get only one component, which is not true.

+    - ### Sorting vertices in the opposite order

+        If we sort the vertices in opposite order we guarantee that the vertices that were visited first in the DFS will appear last in our stack, then, in the transpose we when taking the first vertex, we will run a DFS that visits all SCC (as all reachable components are marked white), they will be marked as one whole component which is not true.

     [Back to Table of Contents](#table-of-contents)